kewalplatel85/live-scan-solutions/SEO_IMPROVEMENTS.md

 - Keep business information updated
 - Monitor competitor activities

-This comprehensive SEO strategy positions Live Scan Solutions to compete effectively in the Bay Area market and capture both local and service-specific search traffic.
+This comprehensive SEO strategy positions Mail All Center to compete effectively in the Bay Area market and capture both local and service-specific search traffic.